semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 #### Observation

 Northern America and Western Europe have the highest GDP than any other region.
-In Western Europe, We can also see that there is one outlier with a GDP of more than \$55000 which is most probably Luxembourg.
+In Western Europe, We can also see that there is one outlier with a GDP of more than \$55000, which is most probably Luxembourg.

-Some other interesting observation can be seen on the Near East region's plot, which registers the longest interquartile range which basically means that there is a big gap between the richest countries and poorest countries in that region than anywhere else.
+Some other exciting observation can be seen on the Near East region's plot, which registers the most extended interquartile range which basically means that there is a big gap between the wealthiest countries and most impoverished countries in that region than anywhere else.

-Another interesting observation is in the case of Asia, where we can see that only a small number of countries have a GDP less than \$5000 which is less than the average GDP worldwide and we also observe two outliers with a GDP greater than \$25000.
+Another interesting observation is in the case of Asia, where we can see that only a small number of countries have a GDP less than \$5000 which is less than the average GDP worldwide and we also observe two outliers with a GDP higher than \$25000.
 Oceania has a similar plot to Asia.

-Finally, Sub-Saharan Africa has the lowest GPD on average with its maximum value less than \$5000 but register quite a number of outliers (eight in total) which is unseen in any other region.
+Finally, Sub-Saharan Africa has the lowest GPD on average with its maximum value less than \$5000 but register quite many outliers (eight in total) which is unseen in any other region.

 To read more about the box plot, read its documentation [here](https://seaborn.pydata.org/generated/seaborn.boxplot.html).